 Ear plugs.
-You never know if your room will end up next to that of a guy with a 12h offset on your own schedule.
+You never know if your room will end up next to that of a guy with a 12h offset on your own schedule and a hammering fetish.

 Anything that might cover your hobbies: if you like carving or building models, don't expect to find quality wood there!
 Magazines are nice as you can simply leave them in some common room.
 Well, 'White Power' may seem like an apt name for Antarctica, but still...

 Same for sports.
 In all the stations you'll find a basic gym with weights, static bike, etc but if you like fencing or anything fancy you are on your own !
 Among the tiny things I've brought: a quality jumping rope and a pair of shorts.

 Backcountry skis seem like a good idea (at least they are lightweight to carry), but if you are in the center of the continent, it's so cold that they don't slide at all.
 And they work no better on the sea ice on the shore.